alessiofrittoli/stream-reader/README.md

 The `StreamReader.cancel()` method it's pretty usefull when stream data reading is no longer needed, regardless of stream writer state.

-This method will cancel the reader, release the lock, emit a 'cancel' event, and remove `read`, `close` and `cancel` event listeners.
+This method will cancel the reader, release the lock, emit a 'cancel' event, and remove `data`, `close` and `cancel` event listeners.

 It emits the `cancel` event.